build-on-aws/content/posts/no-code-ai-with-sagemaker-canvas/index.md

 ---
-title: "Build Stock Predictions with No-Code AI Using SageMaker Canvas"
-description: How to build stock predictions with no-code AI using SageMaker Canvas
+title: "How To Build Stock Price Prediction Without Writing a Single Line of Code"
+description: "How To Build Stock Price Prediction Without Writing a Single Line of Code.
+In this post you will learn how to use Amazon SageMaker Canvasto generate preditions without writng code."
 tags:
   - ai
   - sagemaker
   - no-code
+  - forecast
 authorGithubAlias: viktoriasemaan
 authorName: Viktoria Semaan
 date: 2023-04-11
 ---

-The blazing speed of recent innovations in the Artificial Intelligence field is transforming businesses, and how people access and analyze information, and make decisions.
-AI used to be the specialized domain of data scientists and computer programmers.
+Artificial Intelligence used to be the specialized domain of data scientists and computer programmers.
 No-code/Low-code (NCLC) removes barriers allowing anyone to apply artificial intelligence without having to write a line of computer code.
 NCLC platforms are replacing the need for programming with a visual drag-and-drop interface.

-In this blog post, I will go through a step-by-step process on how to build an ML model for stock value predictions using the No-code approach with Amazon SageMaker Canvas.
+In this blog post, I will go through a step-by-step process on how to build stock price predictions without writing a single line of code.
+I encourage you to follow along with me and ....

+We will be using sing the No-code approach with Amazon SageMaker Canvas.
 This example is not meant to be for investment purposes but rather to showcase the ease of development of predictions.
+ML models based on the history of stock prices are inadequate for predicting future prices as they fail to incorporate crucial elements such as policy changes and economic swings, which can significantly impact the stock market's behavior and introduce unpredictability beyond what historical data alone can capture.
 Please do not make any financial decisions based on the forecasted results.

 I will walk you through the following parts: